Itsey/itsey.github.io/docs/molly-createRules.md

                 }
 ```

-##### Prohibited Package Versions
+### Prohibited Package Versions

-Control:ProhibitedPackageList
+Control:  ProhibitedPackageList
 PatternMatch:  The pattern to match to identify the nuget file, normally this is a csproj file where the packages are referenced.
 AdditionalData:  A list of packages that if found will indicate a violation.
-ValidatorName:NugetValidationChecks
+ValidatorName:  NugetValidationChecks

 As an extension to the package names above you can also include versions to prohibit specific version patterns.
 In the example below banned
 package 1 may not be greater than version 8.0.0, while banned package 2 can not be between 1.0.0 and 2.0.0  and finally banned package 3